SedemDoku/Personal_Web_Tech_Project/QUICK_START.md

 ## 🎯 Project Status: COMPLETE ✅

-All core requirements and features have been successfully implemented with full security hardening.
+All core requirements, features, and visual enhancements have been successfully implemented with full security hardening and modern dark-themed UI.

-> Note: Server-side media uploads and downloads are disabled.
-Media is saved as external URLs (e.g., YouTube links, image URLs) and rendered directly by the client.
-The `api/media.php` endpoint is removed in this state.

 ---